keepin-it-eazy/keepin-it-eazy.github.io/README.md

 ### Reflection 1: Coding my CV in Markdown

 **Situation**
-I had never used Markdown before this assignment.
-My CV needed to be coded from scratch using only plain text formatting and displayed directly on GitHub as part of my digital portfolio.
+I had partially used Markdown prior to this assignment.
+My CV was to be coded from scratch using only plain text formatting and displayed directly on GitHub as part of my digital portfolio.

 **Task**
-Create a professional CV using Markdown syntax that includes headings, tables, lists, links, contact information, and visual elements like emojis — all without using Word, Google Docs, or any WYSIWYG editor.
+Create a professional CV using Markdown syntax that includes headings, lists, links, tables, contact information, and visual elements like emojis — all without using Word, Google Docs, or any WYSIWYG editor.

 **Action**
 I learned Markdown by reading GitHub's Markdown guide and studying examples from other developers.
 I created this `README.md` file and used: